amiaopensource/vrecord/README.md

 ```
 vrecord -g
 ```
-After selecting your desired option and clicking "OK", vrecord will run in the selected mode.
+Click the buttons to run Vrecord in your chosen mode.
+The documentation button brings you to this website!

-![Alt text] (Resources/vrecord_gui_mode_2016-12-01.jpg "Vrecord in GUI Mode")
+![Alt text] (Resources/vrecord_gui_mode.png "Vrecord in GUI Mode")

 ### A Few Quirks ###